The Emslie Group

 Reactivity - Stoichiometric and Catalytic Organometallic Reactivity, Olefin Polymerization, Cooperative Substrate Activation, Metal Film Deposition, and Redox Reactions

 Applications - ALD, Catalysis, Small Molecule Activation, and f-Element Separation

 Characterization - includes X-Ray Crystallography, Multinuclear and Variable Temperature NMR, Cyclic Voltammetry, IR, UV-Vis and NIR Spectroscopy, PXRD, and DFT Calculations

-Home About Emslie Research Publications People Techniques Journals Links
+Home Emslie CV Research Publications Conferences People Techniques Journals Links

 November 2014 - Brad wins the prize for best talk at the IDW in Montreal.
 Go brad!!

 November 2014 - Many Emslie group members and ex-students at the IDW in Montreal!: Talks from Brad Cowie (current PhD), Edwin Wong (current PDF), as well as Terry Chu, Meera Mehta and Judy Tsao (previous undergrads in the group).
 Posters from Jeffrey Price and Nick Andreychik (current PhDs).
 Katarina Paskaruk, our current undergraduate student will also be attending.

 October 2014 - Brad's Chem.
 Eur.
 J. paper is now on asap.

 September 2014 - Brad's new PPB ligand paper (ligand synthesis and Pt complexes) is accepted to Chem.
 Eur.
 J. The paper was selected as a VIP, and we were awarded the front cover.

 September 2014 - Katarina starts in the Emslie group as a 4th year undergraduate thesis project student.
 Welcome!